Bernardo-MG/symbaroum-dev-docs/character/readme.md

 Note that resolute for powers is dependent on the armor, so there will be a value for each armor set.

+### Attribute modifiers

+These are the modifiers calculated from attributes.

+### Spent Stat

+The following stats can be "spent", meaning they can have a maximum and a current value:

+* Corruption
+* Toughness

+### Corruption

+* Temporal corruption
+* Permanent corruption

 ### Armor

 The armor value depends on the armor used.
 But there are several sources for armor, such as traits, which can stack.